-Each year, each Fund allocates a budget dedicated to sustainability activities such as data collection, benchmarking, certifications, and implementation of energy conservation measures.
+Each year, each Product allocates a budget dedicated to sustainability activities such as data collection, benchmarking, certifications, and implementation of energy conservation measures.
 Any sustainability related costs are approved on an ad-hoc basis, with the majority of asset initiatives incorporated in the business plans of managed vehicles.

-In 2023, our estimated costs are as follows:
+In 2024, our estimated costs are as follows:

-Estimated costs Uses €25k The representation of the French assets held by the Funds out of the total cost of the European SMP, which amounts to €550k per year. €6.5k The share of assets managed by the Funds in LaSalle's European GRESB Fund benchmarking programme. €5Ok The audit fees for the Funds managed by LaSalle France, out of LaSalle Europe's total budget of €2 million for European NZC audits. €12.6k The estimated budget of the Funds for audit/legal fees to meet SFDR regulations/legislations (mainly advisory fees for SFDR advice, Décret Tertiaire, general legal review). €49k The estimated annual budget spent by the Firm on behalf of its Funds for asset-level sustainability certifications on all its French assets.
+Estimated costs Uses €7.0k The share of assets managed by the Funds in LaSalle's European GRESB Fund benchmarking programme. €10.0k The audit fees for the Funds managed by LaSalle France, out of LaSalle Europe's total budget of €2 million for European NZC audits. €34.0k The estimated budget of the Funds for audit/legal fees to meet SFDR regulations/legislations (mainly advisory fees for SFDR advice, Décret Tertiaire, general legal review). €55.4k The estimated annual budget spent by the Firm on behalf of its Funds for asset-level sustainability certifications on all its French assets.

-€93.1k
+€106.4k